TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 bought an article for a certain price, to sell it again forth- with at the same price" (pg.
-23) We shall expect that if we purchased a cow with ten avocados before, we are not expecting to sell the cow with a gain of goods having the equivalent value of ten avocados, nor shall we expect to buy
+23) We shall expect that if we purchased a cow with ten avocados before, we are not expecting to sell the cow with a gain of goods having the equivalent value of ten avocados, nor shall we expect to buy a cow with ten avocados again in the future.

-a cow with ten avocados again in the future.
+Menger sees that trading can hardly just follow our willingness, that in the barter system, we are not likely to have a fixed ratio of how many unit of good A can be traded for a certain unit of good B during every round of trade, that is, there's no so-called "price" while exchanging goods.

-Menger sees that trading can hardly just follow our willingness, and there exists a gap between wholesale price and retail price in reality, that in the barter system, we are not likely to have a fixed ratio of how many unit of good A can be traded into a certain unit of good B during every round of trade, that is, there's no so-called "price" while exchanging goods.
+[I THINK IT IS MORE LIKELY MENGER WOULD SAY NO PRICE EXCEPT WHEN TRADING GOODS.]

 Menger listed three categories of factors that influence the degree of salebleness of goods, and they cover buyers’ own